-Autism Service Dogs, a Division of BC & Alberta Guide Dogs, provides professionally trained dogs to children with profound autism ages 3-10 and their families, at no cost to the recipient.
+Autism Service Dogs, a Division of BC & Alberta Guide Dogs, provides professionally trained dogs to children with autism ages 3-10 and their families, at no cost to the recipient.
 Our goal is to improve the quality of life of children with autism and their family by providing a trained Autism Service Dog.
-It takes up to 2 years and costs our charity up to $35,000 to produce each Autism Service Dog.
+It takes up to two years and costs our charity up to $35,000 to produce each Autism Service Dog.
 Our organization relies on the generosity of donors to serve citizens of British Columbia and Alberta so that we can provide these dogs free of charge to families.

-Having an Autism Service Dog can increase the safety and security of a child with moderate to profound autism.
+Having an Autism Service Dog can increase the safety and security of a child with autism.
 The child’s parent holds the dog’s leash while the child is physically tethered to the dog via a safety harness.
 This prevents the child from bolting or wandering off.
 An Autism Service Dog can improve the child’s ability to participate in education, social and leisure activities because the canine may reduce the stress associated with these situations.

 The benefits of having an Autism Service Dog are different for every child, depending on his or her needs and abilities.

 Some benefits of Autism Service Dogs include: